Student Charter

 • decisions relating to the contravention of internal regulations or disciplinary measures

-This is set out in the Objection Procedure (General Administrative Law Act) Regulations (Appendix 8 of the Student Charter), which also stipulate the procedural requirements.
+This is set out in the Administrative and management regulations, which also stipulate the procedural requirements.

 What will happen with my objection?

-You can read how objections are handled on the website.
+You can read how objections are handled in the Regulations for processing student objections (Appendix 5 to the Administrative and management regulations).
 In short, once the objection has been dealt with at a hearing, the dispute advisory committee issues an opinion about the objection to the Executive Board.
 The Executive Board then makes a decision on your objection.

 What can I do if I disagree with a decision the Executive Board has made regarding an objection?

-If you disagree with the decision regarding an objection of the Executive Board, you can appeal to the Appeals Tribunal for Higher Education (CBHO) in The Hague.
+If you disagree with the decision regarding an objection of the Executive Board, you can appeal to the Administrative Jurisdiction Division of the Council of State in The Hague.
 This is the highest court in the field of higher education.
 This means you cannot take the matter further.

 For which decisions can I appeal to the Examination Appeals Board?